 Ninewells Community Garden is a volunteer-led project and is managed by its trustees who share a passion for gardening and believe in the therapeutic benefits to promote physical and mental wellbeing.
 Our current trustees are:

-Mary Colvin (Chair): Retired, with 35 years experience working in the NHS, and currently holding a range of voluntary roles.
+Mary Colvin (Secretary): Retired, with 35 years experience working in the NHS, and currently holding a range of voluntary roles.
 Mary has been involved with the development of the green space at the arboretum and the Community Garden since 2010.

 Tom Mann (Treasurer): An Accountant for 50 years.
 Tom has first hand experience of the therapeutic benefit of Ninewells community garden while his wife was undergoing treatment at Ninewells.